All Products

 </dependencies>

-All Dubbo services are provided through interfaces.
+All Dubbo services are defined through interfaces.

-1. In the src/main/java path, create a package com.alibaba.edas.
+1. In src/main/java, create the package com.alibaba.edas.

-2. In com.alibaba.edas, create an interface IHelloService that contains a sayHello method.
+2. In com.alibaba.edas, create the IHelloService interface:

 package com.alibaba.edas;